History of Brown University: Expansion

 The early 19th century saw the start of Brown's expansion beyond University Hall.
 In 1822, the university constructed its second building, Hope College.
 Funded by Nicholas Brown Jr., the structure was designed to complement its predecessor.
 The construction of Hope College was succeeded by that of Manning Hall in 1834 and Rhode Island Hall in 1840.
 Together, these four buildings formed a row formation that later came to define the layout of Brown's central campus.

 Engineering

 In 1847, Brown established its engineering program, making it the first school in the Ivy League to do so.
 The program is also noted as third-oldest civilian engineering program in the United States.
 (Note: The program was preceded by that of the Rensselaer Institute (1824) and Union College (1845).)

 Brown's first African-American students, George W. Milford and Inman E. Page, were admitted in the fall of 1873.

 Women at Brown

 Brown began to admit women when it established a Women's College in Brown University in 1891, which was later named Pembroke College in Brown University.

+The first African-American woman, Ethel Ester Maria Tremaine Robinson, was admitted in 1901.
+She faced intense racism as well as sexism, however, she was elected to Phi Beta Kappa and graduated with honors with a Bachelor of Philosophy degree in 1905.

 The College of Brown University merged with Pembroke College in 1971 and became co-educational.

 Illustration of an aerial view of campus in 1908.
 Although the John Hay Library had not yet been built, the design had been approved so the artist included it.